logo

 • Better growth rates.

-• Improved lifetime productivity and fertility.
+• Improved lifetime milk production and fertility.

-1. Quality: >22% - tested with the Brix refractometer
+Quality: 22 percent or higher - tested with the Brix refractometer

 It’s most effective to feed colostrum in the first 6-12 hours of life as antibodies cannot be absorbed after 24 hours.
 Every hour counts when it comes to feeding colostrum.